On the Day That John F. Kennedy Jr. Would Have Turned 60: Examining the Life of the Heir to Camelot

 “Going up in the clouds in the sky was a really important physical escape for him,” Cohan quoted JFK Jr.’s friend, Gary Ginsberg, as saying.
 “He talked about that.
 He talked about the solitude of being in the air.
 It gave him great comfort, which I think is as much a reason why he wanted to fly … It was a psychological escape for him.”

-One of JFK Jr.’s final flights, in fact, was to Toronto, to meet with Magna International executives, including Belinda Stronach, to help secure support and funding for George.
+One of JFK Jr.’s final flights was to Toronto, to meet with Magna International executives, including Belinda Stronach, to help secure support and funding for George.

 In reality, the Camelot dream likely died long before JFK Jr.’s plane went down at night and in poor visibility over the Atlantic Ocean, en route to Rory Kennedy’s Hyannis Port wedding via Martha’s Vineyard (to drop off Lauren).
 But the finality of Camelot’s demise truly became apparent after the accident.

-Twenty years on, the deaths of JFK Jr., his wife Carolyn and sister-in-law Lauren stands as one of those tragically abrupt ends to an era that bookmark the pages of history.
+Twenty-one years on, the deaths of JFK Jr., his wife, Carolyn, and sister-in-law Lauren stands as one of those tragically abrupt ends to an era that bookmark the pages of history.
 And yet, unlike his father and uncle before him, the untimely death of JFK.
 Jr. left no heir apparent, no young man or woman to salute the bodies of the fallen and take up their mantles of hope for the future.

-At the same time, perhaps the greatest lesson we can glean, with 20 years of hindsight, is that in these distressing social, political and environmental times, one person or family doesn’t hold the keys to Camelot.
-The gates to the kingdom have been thrown open and Camelot is, in fact, what we make of it.
-The collective vision of Camelot is greater than that of the individual and if JFK Jr.’s death taught us anything, it’s that we don’t have as much time as we think to wait for someone else to make the fairy tale happen.
+Of course, we’ll never know what would have happened.
+But we have learned, in these distressing social, political and environmental times, that one person or family doesn’t hold the keys to Camelot.
+The gates to the kingdom have been thrown open, and Camelot is, in fact, what we make of it.